Freddy Shepherd: Sale of Newcastle United

 In May 2007, Shepherd was shocked to learn that billionaire businessman Mike Ashley had purchased the Hall family's 41.6% shareholding for £55m.

 This followed numerous previous bid negotiations from which nothing had materialised.
 Under Stock Exchange rules Ashley then had to submit an offer for the remaining shares.
 Should he go over 50%, Shepherd would no longer be in control of the club and Ashley would be able to replace the board.

 Shepherd initially came out fighting, but later agreed to meet with Ashley and the board on 29 May.
 On 7 June 2007, Mike Ashley had a bid accepted by Freddy Shepherd to buy his shares and in his role as chairman of the board Shepherd also advised the remaining shareholders to sell to Ashley.

 Shepherd had been suffering from poor health over the previous six months, resulting in hospitalisation due to pneumonia and a collapsed lung, he was being treated at the time the Hall family publicly announced the sale of their shares to Ashley.
 On 24 July 2007, it was announced that Shepherd was stepping down with immediate effect, to be replaced by deputy chairman Chris Mort.

-Reported 2009 bid for Newcastle United
+Reported 2009 bid to regain ownership

 Following Newcastle's relegation and the announcement by Mike Ashley that the club was up for sale, Shepherd was instantly linked with a possible buy-out.
 Shepherd had said, "never say never" on the issue of re-buying Newcastle, and on 30 June 2009 it was reported that Shepherd had launched a £60 million bid to buy the club from Ashley.
 On 1 November 2010, reports circulated that Shepherd was planning on making an offer for the club and returning to Newcastle as owner three years after selling it.
 This was later denied by the club; however, Shepherd would not comment on the matter.